A Rich History Since 1901

 Lafayette Park began its acquisition of animals in 1900, but did not officially become the Lafayette Zoological Park until 1901 when deemed a city park by the City of Norfolk.

 Today, the Virginia Zoo spans 53 acres adjacent to Lafayette Park and is bordered by the Lafayette River.
-Zoo “residents” from around the world include more than 700 animals representing more than 150 different species.
+Zoo residents from around the world include over 700 animals representing more than 150 different species.
 In 1985, the park became the Virginia Zoological Park and is now called the Virginia Zoo.
-The Zoo was first accredited by the Association of Zoos & Aquariums in 1987 and continues to adhere to the high standards set by AZA.
+The Zoo was first accredited by the Association of Zoos & Aquariums (AZA) in 1987 and continues to adhere to the high standards set by AZA.
 Here is a timeline of some of the significant milestones of the Virginia Zoo’s journey to become a world-class zoological institution:

 1892